springyboiii/AI-Call-Quality-Evaluation/README.md

 - Only 2 calls were available in the dataset.
 Hence not a thoroughly evaluated system
 - Unit tests are not implemented
 - Really long calls exceeding the context window of the model will be truncated
+- Whisper is the SOT model for audio transcription

 ### How system handles failures, retries and scaling